hashxim/hconMD/Work_MD/UK Funds.md

 **Types of Shares :**
 Whenever a company in the UK takes company money and gives it to shareholders, it’s called a “distribution”.

 - Accumulating (ETF: Capitalising) - the company takes the distribution, and instead of giving it to you in cash, buys more assets with the money.
+(Growth in India).
+	- Removes liability to decide whether to reinvest the income from the fund and avoids an
 - Income (ETF: Distributing)- the company takes the distribution and gives it to you physically to do what you want with it.
+(Dividend in India)